pyralog/pyralog/DATA_PATH.md

 │  • Clients know token ring topology                 │
 │  • Route directly to coordinator                    │
-│  • No leader, any node can handle writes            │ │  • DLog: Similar metadata approach, but leader-based│ └─────────────────────────────────────────────────────┘
+│  • No leader, any node can handle writes            │ │  • Pyralog: Similar metadata approach, but leader-based│ └─────────────────────────────────────────────────────┘

 ┌─────────────────────────────────────────────────────┐